 Last week, I wrote a blog about the dark side of Twitter.
 Not surprisingly, it’s not all that bad.
 Today I’ll be talking about something good that is happening on the most popular microblog site.

-I’m going to introduce an account called @140journos, which obviously refers to the character limit of twitter, and is actively doing the job called “citizen journalism.”
-Citizen journalism is where, the people report the news instead of the professional.
-You don’t need to have a Bachelor’s Degree on Journalism, or you are not required to work for a newspaper.
+I’m going to introduce an account called @140Journos, which obviously refers to the character limit of twitter, and is actively doing the job called “citizen journalism.”
+Citizen journalism is where the people report the news instead of the professional.
+You don’t need to have a Bachelor’s Degree in Journalism, or you are not required to work for a newspaper.
 You just need to be at the place where the event is happening.

 Yüzkırk (140) journos works in a very, very clever way.
 Followers who attend events that would qualify as news, or followers who encounter some news material would tweet it with a reference to @140journos.
 They’re also required to add a picture, so that people who administer the account would know they are not being trolled around.
 People behind 140journos would also check EXIF information of pictures, and do an online search to verify that the image is actually new on the web.
 Even though they have all protective measures, from time to time they can be deceived.
 When it happens, some followers would tell it to 140journos and they tweet an apology for that.